GamehoundProductions/blog-entries/blog/build-it-yourself-blog-vuejs.md

-I've been thinking about creating my own blog for some time now.
-Didn't want to use existing platforms like Thumblr or Wordpress, mostly because I wanted to build it myself, primary, for educational purposes.
-Secondary, I wanted a bit more [deeper] control over the visuals of my domain.
-And third - price - looking for a free and easy integrate solution.
-So, quickly started searching for ways to create/integrate a blogging system into an existing website or use some VueJs existing libraries.
+### Introduction

-By the way, this website is build with NuxtJS.
-Not a real concern compared to VueJS in the context of this topic, except for the Server-Side-Rendering capabilities that NuxtJS is enabling.
+I've been thinking about creating a simple blog engine for my website for some time now.
+Didn't want to use existing platforms like Wordpress, because I would not have enough "behind the scene" control over it (including the visuals).
+Plus, I just like to build things every now and then for now justifiably reason.

-Few minutes later the top 3 contenders started dominating the search: [Gatsby](https://www.gatsbyjs.com/), [ButterCMS](https://buttercms.com/), [Wordpress](https://wordpress.com/) (and [Wordpress API](https://developer.wordpress.org/rest-api/) in particular).
-This all seemed interesting, but it didn't feel like what I wanted and I am not currently ready to pay for the "advanced" features that unlocks traffic and bandwidth limitations.
+There are couple of options for the backend api or blogging frameworks available today: [Gatsby](https://www.gatsbyjs.com/), [ButterCMS](https://buttercms.com/), [Wordpress](https://wordpress.com/) (and [Wordpress API](https://developer.wordpress.org/rest-api/) in particular).
+This all seemed interesting, but they have monthly fees, that I'm not currently willing to pay for.

-Though, started to consider Wordpress API, thinking I would create a free account with whatever template they have; would create a post that and then use their API to query my post back to my website.
+Though, started to consider Wordpress API, thinking I would create a free account with whatever template they have; would create a blog post and then use their API to query my post back to my website.
 But how would I preserve the formatting?
 Presumably (and I don't really know at this point), the API would just return a plane text in the JSON format.
 Embedding the post url with the [iframe](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe) could be an alternative, but Wordpress might block any iframe actions.
-If really needed to, could figure it out, but, again, seems like too much work for a "simple" blogging page.
+And I would still have not control over the visuals of the posts.
+If really needed to, could figure it out, but not worth it [at the time].

-But, it gave me an idea of how this works and how I can build it myself relatively fast.
+But, it gave me an idea of how this works and how I can build it myself.

 ### Concept